If Trump Quits Paris Climate Deal, Elon Musk Says He'll Leave The President's Advisory Councils

 Tesla and SpaceX chief executive Elon Musk will step down from several of Trump administration advisory councils if the president pulls the US out of the Paris climate agreement, he tweeted on Wednesday.

 Musk sits on an economic advisory council as well as a manufacturing group.
 Tesla's stated mission is "to accelerate the world’s transition to sustainable energy."
 He previously said serving on two of Trump's advisory councils would "serve the greater good."
+Bloomberg reported that Apple CEO Tim Cook called Trump to urge the president to keep the US in the agreement.

 Musk spoke in Paris at the COP21 climate conference in 2015 and said that addressing climate change is "fundamentally is a government issue."